CooperFort/End-to-End-Reliability-Analysis-and-Visualization-Software/README.md

 - **JavaDoc**: Generated for all public and private methods.

-##CS 2820 Sprint1 -
+# CS 2820 - Sprint 1

-##Jeff Bates
+### Jeff Bates
-- responsible for writing and updating the README.md file, outlining your high-level plan and status.
+- Responsible for writing and updating the README.md file, outlining the high-level plan and status.

-##Cooper Fort
+### Cooper Fort
-- Focus on creating the UML Sequence Diagram that shows the program flow starting from the Warp processing the 'ra' option
+- Focused on creating the UML Sequence Diagram that shows the program flow starting from the Warp processing the 'ra' option.
-- Use sequencediagram.org to create the diagram.
+- Used sequencediagram.org to create the diagram.
-- Ensure that the diagram clearly shows the sequence of interactions between program components.
+- Ensured that the diagram clearly shows the sequence of interactions between program components.

-##Colin Miller
+### Colin Miller
 - Worked closely with the sequence diagram designer to understand and implement the program logic for processing the 'ra' option in the Warp program.
 - Assisted in writing pseudocode snippets for testing and implementing the 'ra' option.
-- Document methods and flow in the README documents as needed.
+- Documented methods and flow in the README documents as needed.

-##Yash Bandla
+### Yash Bandla
-- Write how the project will be tested and documented.
-- Make sure the plan is clear.
+- Wrote the testing and documentation plan to ensure a clear approach for validating the project.

-##Graham Besser
+### Graham Besser
-- Make a class diagram and a project plan that lists tasks in order
+- Created a class diagram and a project plan that lists tasks in order.
-- Describes key methods for the Visualization class
+- Described key methods for the Visualization class.